jianshaow/istio-mixer-adapter/README.md

 CGO_ENABLED=0 GOOS=linux go build -a -v -o $ADAPTER_REPO/authzadapter/bin/authzadapter $ADAPTER_REPO/authzadapter/cmd/main.go

 # build docker image
-docker build -t jianshao/authzadapter:0.1.1 $ADAPTER_REPO/authzadapter
+docker build -t jianshao/authzadapter:0.2.0 $ADAPTER_REPO/authzadapter
+docker push jianshao/authzadapter:0.2.0

 # in case the build docker environment is not the same with kubernetes cluster, and you don't want to push the image to remote repository
-docker save -o authzadapter.tar jianshao/authzadapter:0.1.1
+docker save -o authzadapter.tar jianshao/authzadapter:0.2.0
 # switch to the docker environment of the kubernetes cluster worker node
 ...
 # load the image in the kubernetes cluster worker node